Picking NPA constraints from a randomly sampled quantum moment matrix: Preliminaries

-In the case of non-signaling boxes, this is trivial, as it suffices to validate whether a given box satisfies the conditions~\eqref{eq:NS}.
-In consequence, the problem of optimization over non-signaling boxes can be solved using linear programming (LP), where the non-signaling conditions are the constraints imposed on the variables.
+In the case of non-signaling boxes, this is straightforward, as it suffices to verify whether a given box satisfies the conditions~\eqref{eq:NS}.
+Consequently, the problem of optimization over non-signaling boxes can be solved using linear programming (LP)~\cite{murty1983linear}, where the non-signaling conditions are imposed as constraints.

-In the case of local boxes, it can be noticed that any such joint probability distribution is a convex combination of deterministic boxes, viz. boxes where the outcomes for each setting of each party are pre-determined~\cite{LHV}.
-Thus, the problem of optimization over local boxes is LP, which to be summarized requires the enumeration of all deterministic boxes.
-Whereas LP is, as noted above, readily solvable, the number of deterministic boxes grows rapidly with the parameters of the setup.
+In the case of local boxes, one can observe that any such joint probability distribution is a convex combination of deterministic boxes, i.e., boxes where the outcomes for each setting of each party are pre-determined~\cite{LHV}.
+Thus, the problem of optimization over local boxes is also an LP, which in practice requires enumeration of all deterministic boxes.
+The number of such boxes grows rapidly with the parameters of the setup.

-Simultaneously, it can be shown that the problem of optimization over quantum boxes is an NP-hard problem~\cite{Gurvits,DPS,Kempe}.
-Fortunately, even though one cannot optimize exactly over this set of boxes, relaxations of the set can be defined with the so-called Navascues-Pironio-Acin (NPA) hierarchy~\cite{NPA1,NPA2}, which are more tractable and involve semidefinite programming (SDP), as discussed further.
+Simultaneously, it can be shown that the problem of optimization over quantum boxes is NP-hard~\cite{Gurvits,DPS,Kempe}.
+Fortunately, even though one cannot optimize exactly over this set, relaxations can be defined using the NPA hierarchy~\cite{NPA1,NPA2}, which are tractable via SDP.